biblibre/urungi/language/README.md

 # 2 - Extract the strings to translate

+If gulp is not installed yet, install it with the following command:

+    npm install gulp-cli -g

-The command to do that is
+The command to extract all strings is

-> gulp pot
+    gulp pot

 This will generate the file language/template.pot